 If you’re planning on adding it to other things you may want to store it in half cup containers so it’s easier to just use what you need.

 And, finally, where do I get quinoa from?

 It is available in major supermarkets, usually in the ‘health food’ section.
-You can also order it online at Aussie Health Foods
+You can also order it online.
+Check the prices here at Aussie Health Foods

 You can also search my website for all of my quinoa recipes.Print